U.S. launches ambitious Alzheimer's plan with research push

 The fatal form of dementia affects about 5.1 million Americans today and current treatments address symptoms, but cannot prevent the disease or stop its progression.

-"We've yet to harness the right formula for drug development and clinical-trial results continue to be disappointing," she said.
-"We've yet to find effective treatments or proven ways to prevent Alzheimer's disease, and that's the ultimate goal."
+Details of the two clinical trials are due to be announced by the National Institutes of Health at a national meeting on Alzheimer's research in Bethesda, Maryland, later on Tuesday.

-Among the immediate actions will be funding for a study involving an antibody drug that attacks amyloid -- a protein thought to be a cause of Alzheimer's -- in an international study of people who are genetically predisposed to develop the disease early.
+One of the studies will involve the use of a drug that attacks amyloid -- a protein thought to be a cause of Alzheimer's -- in an international study of people who are genetically predisposed to develop the disease early.

 The second will test the use of an insulin nasal spray to restore memory in patients with Alzheimer's.

-An earlier, small study of the latter approach by Suzanne Craft of the University of Washington published last year showed memory improvements in people with mild to moderate Alzheimer's or a pre-Alzheimer's condition called amnestic mild cognitive impairment.
+An earlier small study of the latter approach by the University of Washington published last year showed memory improvements in people with mild to moderate Alzheimer's or a pre-Alzheimer's condition called amnestic mild cognitive impairment.

 FUNDING